epomatti/azure-app-services-private-custom-dns/README.md

-# Azure App Service private with custom DNS
+# Azure App Service + Custom DNS private network

 Demonstration of a private App Service (via Private Link) with a Bind 9 private DNS throught a VPN channel.